KoenBaak/aliases/README.rst

     12345

-The example above already shows how alias aware strings can be used to store data without worrying to much about the different aliases around.
+The example above already shows how alias aware strings can be used to store data without worrying too much about the different aliases around.
 However, it is still annoying to cast to an ``AliasAwareString`` every time manually.
 To solve this you can use the ``AliasAwareDict``.
 This object can be created using the ``dict`` method on the space.